learningmodeloflife/lml.ac.uk/about.md

         </div>
         <div class="about-text">
             <p>
                 Founded in 2024, the Learning Model of Life is a cross-college initiative of The University of Edinburgh.
-We are a constituent of the University's Generative AI Lab (GAIL) and are supported by <a href="https://www.epcc.ed.ac.uk"> EPCC</a>, the UK's leading centre of Supercomputing and Data Science.
+We are a constituent of the University's Generative AI Lab (GAIL) and are supported by <a href="https://www.epcc.ed.ac.uk">EPCC</a>, the UK's leading centre of Supercomputing and Data Science.
 We are actively seeking partners to join our mission, commercial or philanthropic.
             </p>
             <p>
-                For inquiries about our research and and opprtunities to collaborate with us please contact us at <a href="mailto:info@lml.ac.uk">info@lml.ac.uk</a>.
+                For inquiries about our research and opportunities to collaborate with us please contact us at <a href="mailto:info@lml.ac.uk">info@lml.ac.uk</a>.
             </p>
             <p>
                 For inquiries about open positions at LML please contact us at <a href="mailto:recruitment@lml.ac.uk">recruitment@lml.ac.uk</a>.